enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 ---
 ## Content

-The aggregation pipeline, the `$project` stage is used to define which fields of the document/s will go into the next aggregation stage.
-These fields can be already existing fields or completely new ones.
+In the aggregation pipeline, the `$project` stage is used to define which fields of the document/s will go into the next aggregation stage.
+These fields can already exist or be completely new ones.

 This stage can be used for:
 - inclusion or exclusion of a field or fields
 - adding new fields
 - suppressing the `_id` field
 - resetting values of existing fields

 The syntax for `$project` is:
 ```javascript